DECHIVE

 SELECT NULL * 5; -- NULL

-The reason is simple.
-The result of any calculation involving an unknown value is itself unknown.
+The reason is one.
+The result of a calculation involving an unknown value is also unknown.

 SELECT item_id,